chris-wood/draft-crypto-deployment-considerations/draft-crypto-deployment-considerations.md

-Beyond the functional constraints that one must consider before choosing a protocol to deploy, there are also practical implementation constraints that affect deployment, including those that are paid up front to ship a solution, and then those that are paid after the solution has been shipped.
+Beyond the functional constraints that one must consider before choosing a protocol to deploy, there are also practical implementation constraints that affect deployment, including those that are paid up front to ship a solution, referred to as bootstrapping costs, and then those that are paid after the solution has been shipped.

 ## Bootstrapping

-Implementing new cryptography of any form requires care.
-Maybe the new cryptography is not yet specified, and thereby the cost of implementing it requires careful collaboration with cryptographic experts.
-Alternatively, maybe there are time pressures to deliver a solution for the desired problem in a timely manner, thereby motivating simpler and easier-to-implement solutions, even ones with less-than-ideal security or privacy properties, over more complicated but perhaps ultimately better solutions.
+Implementing new cryptography of any form always has a cost.
+For example, perhaps the new cryptography is not yet specified and exists only in academic literature.
+In this case, the cost of implementing it requires careful collaboration with cryptographic experts.

-Solutions for products often face this tradeoff, and navigating the space of solutions that are faster and easier to ship compared to truly superior solutions boils down to product priorities.
-Cryptographic researchers can help mitigate this tradeoff by simplifying their protocols and, ideally, complementing their work with detailed specifications to facilitate implementation.
+In other cases, perhaps the cryptography is well understood and specified, but for licensing reasons it's not possible to reuse existing implementations.
+In this case, the cost comes from re-implementing, which comes with additional risk of introducing bugs not found in other implementations.

+Even when these bootstrapping costs seem small, they may matter in practice.
+There are often time pressures to deliver a solution for the desired problem in a timely manner.
+Product deadlines push towards simple and easy-to-implement solutions, sometimes even ones with less-than-ideal security or privacy properties, over more complicated but perhaps ultimately better solutions.
+Cryptographic researchers can help mitigate this tradeoff in practice by working to ensure that the cost of implementing their work is minimal.
+That might mean simplifying protocols, producing technical specifications that faciliate engineering work, producing verified implementations that are provably correct with tools such as {{hacspec}}, or even releasing high quality production software that could be used without license constraints.

 ## Long-Term Maintenance